Waluj MIDC

+Waluj MIDC is an Indian industrial park.

+History

 After 1960, Maharashtra Industrial Development Corporation (MIDC) began acquiring land and setting up industrial estates.
-Land was acquired near Waluj Village on Aurangabad - Ahmednagar highway in the 1970s & 1980s.
+Land was acquired near the village of Waluj on the Aurangabad - Ahmednagar highway in the 1970s and 1980s.

-Total notified area is 1298 hectares (12.98 km^{2}).
+The total notified area is 1298 hectares (12.98 km^{2}).

 Clients

-Industries which have made Waluj their home include Bajaj Auto, Varroc polymers pvt ltd, Endurance Group, Marathwada Auto Cluster, Mylan Pharmaceuticals, Endress+Hauser, Can Pack Group, Cosmo Films Group, Garware Polymer, BKT Tires, Goodyear Tires, Star Light India Ltd, Coca-Cola, Johnson & Johnson, Birla Group, Crompton Greaves, Wockhardt, Ajanta Pharma Colgate-Palmolive, Kesona polymats, Siemens, Baxter International, and MAN Diesel, Carlsberg India, foster India Ltd, AB InBev, United Breweries, Carlsberg Group, Ajanta Brewery Pvt Ltd, Lilasons Pvt Ltd.
+Industries which have made Waluj their home include Bajaj Auto, Varroc polymers pvt ltd, Endurance Group, Marathwada Auto Cluster, Mylan Pharmaceuticals, Endress+Hauser, Can Pack Group, Cosmo Films Group, Garware Polymer, BKT Tires, Goodyear Tires, Star Light India Ltd, Coca-Cola, Johnson & Johnson, Birla Group, Crompton Greaves, Wockhardt, Ajanta Pharma Colgate-Palmolive, Kesona polymats, Siemens, Baxter International, MAN Diesel, Carlsberg India, foster India Ltd, AB InBev, United Breweries, Carlsberg Group, Ajanta Brewery Pvt Ltd, and Lilasons Pvt Ltd.

-Aurangabad is now a classic example of efforts of state government towards balanced industrialisation of state.
+Aurangabad has been called a classic example of efforts of state government towards balanced industrialisation of the state.

 Waluj Mahanagar

-A new industrial cum residential township has been planned at Waluj in Aurangabad by CIDCO.
-It is 12 km southwest of Aurangabad city and is well connected by road to the city.
-The new town is named as Waluj Mahanagar.
+A new industrial cum residential township has been planned at Waluj in the city of Aurangabad by the City and Industrial Development Corporation.
+It is 12 km southwest of Aurangabad and is well connected by road to the city.
+The new town is named Waluj Mahanagar.

 New Town

 This project is approximately eight times the size of those executed in Aurangabad city.
-CIDCO has conceived Waluj as a ring township, with the ring route acting as a spine for urban activities around the industrial centre (MIDC), with independent and inter-linked nagars spread all around the core with their strong links between workplaces and residences.
-The ring routes also facilitate an easy and economic transportation system to operate within the new city.
+The City and Industrial Development Corporation conceived of Waluj as a ring township, with the ring route acting as a spine for urban activities around the MIDC industrial centre, with independent and inter-linked nagars spread all around the core with their strong links between workplaces and residences.
+The ring routes also aim to facilitate an easy and economic transportation system to operate within the new city.

-Development of Waluj is encouraged through the development of core units, boosting socio-economic development of the urban fabric.
+Development of Waluj is encouraged through the development of core units, to boost socio-economic development of the urban fabric.
 The township, when fully developed, will cover an area of around 100 km^{2}.